varunagrawal/tiny-faces-pytorch/README.md

 You can then use the dataset's `eval_tools` to generate the mAP numbers (this needs Matlab/Octave).

 Similarly, to run the model on the test set, run `make test` to generate results in the `test_results` directory.

+## Deployment

+To run the model on your own image, please use the `detect_image.py` script.
+You may have to adjust the probability and NMS thresholds to get the best results.